ObsidianShark/AmazonReviews-Scrapy/README.md

 ## Description

-This spider will crawl amazon.com and gather review data from all products in a query list.
+This spider will crawl amazon.com and gather review data from all products in a query list to a SQL database.

 ## Requirements